Electric vehicles, some thoughts

 The number of BEVs built has increased at the exponential rate of around 70% per year from 2011 to 2017; the figures below are extracted from a graph on www.ev-volumes.com:

 As mentioned above, BEVs are heavier than ICE vehicles because of the weight of the batteries.
-In turn, BEV users demand high ranges for their vehicles.
+According to EVBox average battery weight of an EV is around 450kg but can be as much as 900kg.
+BEV users demand high ranges from their vehicles but most trips are short.

 If BEV batteries were more quickly recharged and if recharging stations were more numerous, the presently demanded long ranges would not be so necessary.
 (Most BEV journeys are well under 100km yet ranges of 300km plus are often being provided in many BEVs.)